Lakeside Amusement Park: History

-From the late 1930s through 1988, Lakeside Amusement Park operated Lakeside Speedway on the park grounds.
-The auto racetrack was a 1/5 mi oval and featured races of three car classes sponsored by CARC: stock, limited modified and fully modified.
-The race track was built on the site of the park's original baseball diamond and incorporated the original stands into the new use.
-Following a fatal accident in 1988, racing at Lakeside came to an end.
-The track and grandstands are still standing, and are used for storage.
+From 1938 through 1988, Lakeside Amusement Park operated Lakeside Speedway on the park grounds.
+The auto racetrack was a 1/5 mi oval and featured races of three car classes sponsored by CARC: stock, limited modified, and fully modified.
+The race track was built on the site of the park's former baseball diamond, and reused the spectator stands from the baseball field in the track's viewing area.
+Following a fatal accident in 1988, racing at the park came to an end.